Epic Wildlife Encounters with a Smooth Fly-Back

 • Carbon offsets for the duration of this trip.

-• Nineteen nights on board the Plancius.
+• Sixteen nights on board the Magellan Discoverer.

 • Coffee and tea throughout the voyage.